• Skip to primary navigation

 6. Sauerkraut and Rice Bowls

-Rice bowls: A bowl of rice, steamed greens, a dash of salt, and a healthy serving of sauerkraut (place the sauerkraut in between the rice and greens to warm it up without killing the probiotics).
+Rice bowls: a bowl of rice, steamed greens, a pinch of salt, and a heaping spoonful of sauerkraut (place the sauerkraut between the rice and greens to warm it up without killing the probiotics).

 sauerkraut taste great in any rice bowl or salad